The Great Garrick: Cast

-Uncredited actors include Harry Davenport as the Innkeeper of Turk's Head and Fritz Leiber Jr., later well known as an author, as Fortinbras in the Hamlet play.

 Production

-The film was made by James Whale for Warner Brothers shortly after the troubled production of The Road Back which had met with controversy and opposition from the Nazi government, and strained his relationship with his bosses at Universal Pictures where he had worked for the past six years.
+The film was made by James Whale for Warner Brothers shortly after the troubled production of The Road Back, which had met with controversy and opposition from the Nazi government, and strained his relationship with his bosses at Universal Pictures where he had worked for the past six years.
 The Garrick film was intended to be a more light-hearted effort.
 However, both it and his next film Port of Seven Seas were failures at the box office.
 Whale eventually returned to Universal where he saw out his contract largely by making B Movies.

 Reception

 The New York Times critic Frank Nugent praised the film and Aherne's performance:

 Of the many legends about David Garrick, that almost legendary figure of the 18th-century theater, count as one of the most amusing The Great Garrick ...
 Brian Aherne (presents) Garrick as the young and handsome swashbuckler we rather hoped to find. ...
 (The film) is an agile and picturesque farce within a farce... most amusingly presented and humorously resolved.